damskw/damskw/README.md

 ## :star: About me

-💬 My name is Damian Skwierawski and I'm a Full Stack Engineer.
+💬 My name is Damian Lagua and I'm a Full Stack Engineer.

 🌱 I'm an IT enthusiast and English studies graduate which also happen to be my passion and hobby among many others which may include skiing and linguistics.